 The hike typically takes 2–3 hours, so if you set off after breakfast you can avoid the midday heat and finish with a picnic lunch.
 This detailed guide to the hike by So Many Miles provides all the practical information you need to know.

 After the morning’s hike you’ve earned some relaxation, and what better way to rest it off than with a traditional Lao massage?

 Luang Prabang is packed with spas and massage parlours, many of which are mind-blowingly cheap.
 One of the best budget options is L’Hibiscus Spa on Sakkarine Road, where you can get a quality one-hour massage for just 60,000 kip.

 To finish: night out at the bowling alley

-After your meal in Lao Friend Bar, head into Utopia for a few evening drinks before a trip to Luang Prabang’s legendary late-night bowling alley!
+After your relaxing massage, head into Utopia for a bite to eat and few evening drinks before a trip to Luang Prabang’s legendary late-night bowling alley!
 (Yes, you read correctly.)

 At 11pm, bars across the city close their doors adhering to the national curfew.
 The only place you can continue to have a drink is at a bowling alley, in an isolated neighbourhood a few kilometres out of town.